Dental Implant FAQs Philadelphia, PA

 What is the success rate?

 Dental implants are the gold standard in tooth replacement.
 The national success rate for implants is over 95%.
-Factors like smoking greatly increase your chance of implant failure.
+Factors like smoking significantly increase your chance of implant failure.
 If you choose dental implants as your missing teeth replacement, you must be committed to good oral hygiene habits for the rest of your life.
+If bacteria grow on your teeth or gums you can develop infections and diseases, potentially leading to the failure of your implants.

 What is the dental implant process like?

-You will first meet with one of our dentists for a consultation and exam.
+You’ll first meet with one of our dentists for a consultation and exam.
 Then, we create a very detailed and precise treatment plan.
 If you need any pre-treatments, such as a bone graft or tooth extraction, we perform those first.
-The entire process will take about 3-6 months longer if you need a bone graft due to healing time.
-If not, you move on to the surgical phase, where we surgically place the implants.
-This will require 3-6 months of healing time.

 How do you care for dental implants?

 Once healed, implants require no more maintenance or care than natural teeth.
 Like permanent teeth, dental implants depend on healthy gums and surrounding tooth structures for support.
-You must continue your oral hygiene home care routine, including brushing and flossing daily and visiting your dentist at least twice a year for dental cleanings.
-This will ensure the long-term success of your implants and oral health.

 Learn More About Dental Implants